 March 22, 1946: Judy sells Lux Soap while Ziegfeld Follies of 1946 was playing in theaters.

-The wardrobe test photo above might have been taken on this day.
+The wardrobe test photo shown here might have been taken on this day.
 It’s not dated, so the exact date is unknown but it’s safe to assume that it was taken in late March or early April 1949.

 March 22, 1950: Hedda Hopper reported that Judy would be singing “Old Man River” in MGM’s Technicolor remake of Show Boat, “while walking along the levees of the old Mississippi.”
 Hopper also noted that Judy would do an additional number for Summer Stock with “eight men.”
 Judy didn’t appear in Show Boat and although producer Arthur Freed wanted Judy for the role of “Julie” it’s doubtful they would have given “Old Man River” to her to sing, due to its place in the plot and the fact that it was so identified with the male character of “Joe” as brilliantly brought to life by Paul Robeson in both the original stage production and the 1936 film version.